We only accept applications for assistance from partnering nonprofit organizations and local police personnel.

 The purpose of the Fund is to provide immediate financial assistance to crime victims in crisis.
 The Fund's goals are:

 The Fund wants to help restore some feeling of hope to those affected by crime.
 Crisis-related expenses can also cause a detrimental snow-ball effect, where one incident may eventually lead to eviction, foreclosure, homelessness, etc. The Fund assists those who have experienced a crime-related crisis where they are unable to pay for things such as temporary shelter at a hotel or motel if other community shelters are full, rent, mortgage, heat/utility bills, or a rental deposit if they need to flee their apartment, etc. We provide financial help to people who have been directly affected by homicide, suicide, traumatic loss, child abuse, domestic and dating violence, sexual assault, robbery, etc.

 The Fund is managed and directed by volunteers, all of whom are professionals employed by various Salt Lake Valley law enforcement agencies.
 We partner with several wonderful nonprofit organizations to better assist our clients needs.
 Our volunteer staff is dedicated to assisting people within 48 hours after a traumatic incident.
-We only accept applications for assistance from partnering nonprofit organizations and local police personnel.
 We are a 501(c)3 organization, and we have a fundraising permit through the Utah Division of Consumer Protection.